lob/lob-openapi/README.md

 5. click on the preview icon at the upper right hand corner of the panel.

 - Drill down into the documentation to make sure that your examples are populating correctly.
-- Run the code samples to be sure they are correct.
+- Run the examples to be sure they are correct.
 - Compare the response you get to the example response.

 ## Contract testing